romychs/gotk3/examples/cool_app/README.md

 for any activity in application.
 Advanced use of GAction utilize "[action with states](https://developer.gnome.org/GAction/)" with seamless integration of such actions with UI menus.
-2) New widgets such as GtkHeaderBar, GtkPopover are used.
+2) New widgets such as GtkHeaderBar, GtkPopover and others are used.
 3) Good example of preference dialog with save/restore functionality.
 4) Helpfull code pattern are present: dialogs and message dislogs demo, working with save/restore settings (via GSettings),